A-Kiwams/A-Kiwams/README.md

 ### Hi there, I'm Alhassan Kiwamdeen

-## I'm a software engineer.
-Content creator, project manager and S.E.O enthusiast.
+## I'm a software engineer and content creator.

 I am a software engineer working at DanAlha Limited.
 A tech start-up developing enterprise applications using Angular, React and WordPress.